haved/DafCompiler/Specs/ForLater.md

 import string as is from daf.memory; //string.strlen();
 import string as is, allocate from daf.memory;
 import string, allocate as are from daf.memory;
-import * as are from daf.memory; //Same as import daf.memory;
+import * as are from daf.memory; //Same as import daf.memory, as long as everything is in modules.